cmrtdev/b.cmrt.dev/content/posts/unlock-debian-with-tpm2.md

 tpm2-tss
 ```

 but that for some reason when I regenerate the `initramfs` it fails to load it.

-I decided to try and reinstall `dracut`, but it did not help
+I decided to try and reinstall Dracut, but it did not help

 ```text
 # apt-get --reinstall install dracut